Mariamne I: Life

 Mariamne was the daughter of the Hasmonean Alexandros, also known as Alexander of Judaea, and thus one of the last heirs to the Hasmonean dynasty of Judea.
 Mariamne's only sibling was Aristobulus III.
 Her father, Alexander of Judaea, the son of Aristobulus II, married his cousin Alexandra, daughter of his uncle Hyrcanus II, in order to cement the line of inheritance from Hyrcanus and Aristobulus, but the inheritance soon continued the blood feud of previous generations, and eventually led to the downfall of the Hasmonean line.
 By virtue of her parents' union, Mariamne claimed Hasmonean royalty on both sides of her family lineage.

 Her mother, Alexandra, arranged for her betrothal to Herod in 41 BCE after Herod agreed to a Ketubah with Mariamne's parents.
 The two were wed four years later (37 BCE) in Samaria.
-Mariamne bore Herod five children: three sons, died young, Alexandros and Aristobulus (both executed in 7 BCE), and two daughters, Salampsio and Cypros.
-A fifth child (male), drowned at a young age – likely in the Pontine Marshes near Rome, after Herod's sons had been sent to receive educations in Rome in 20 BCE.
+Mariamne bore Herod five children: four of whom are known by name, sons Alexandros, Aristobulus (both executed in 7 BCE), and daughters, Salampsio and Cypros.
+A third son drowned at a young age – likely in the Pontine Marshes near Rome, after Herod's sons had been sent to receive educations in Rome in 20 BCE.

 Josephus writes that it was because of Mariamne's vehement insistence that Herod made her brother Aristobulus a High Priest.
 Aristobulus, who was not even eighteen years old, drowned (in 36 BCE) within a year of his appointment; Alexandra, his mother, blamed Herod.
 Alexandra wrote to Cleopatra, begging her assistance in avenging the boy's murder.
 Cleopatra in turn urged Mark Antony to punish Herod for the crime, and Antony sent for him to make his defense.
 Herod left his young wife in the care of his uncle Joseph, along with the instructions that if Antony should kill him, Joseph should kill Mariamne.
-Herod believed his wife to be so beautiful that she would become engaged to another man after his death and that his great passion for Mariamne prevented him from enduring a separation from her, even in death.
+Herod believed his wife to be so beautiful that she would become engaged to another man after his death and his great passion for Mariamne prevented him from enduring a separation from her, even in death.
 Joseph became familiar with the queen and eventually divulged this information to her and the other women of the household, which did not have the hoped-for effect of proving Herod's devotion to his wife.
 Rumors soon circulated that Herod had been killed by Antony, and Alexandra persuaded Joseph to take Mariamne and her to the Roman legions for protection.
 However, Herod was released by Antony and returned home, only to be informed of Alexandra's plan by his mother and sister, Salome.
 Salome also accused Mariamne of committing adultery with Joseph, a charge which Herod initially dismissed after discussing it with his wife.
 After Herod forgave her, Mariamne inquired about the order given to Joseph to kill her should Herod be killed, and Herod then became convinced of her infidelity, saying that Joseph would only have confided that to her were the two of them intimate.
-He gave orders for Joseph to be executed and for Alexandra to be confined, but Herod did not punish his wife.
+He gave orders for Joseph to be executed and for Alexandra to be confined, but did not punish his wife.